pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/2_docker.md

 ### Data layout

-If you want to use named volumes, here is an overview of the important files:
+Below is a list of important files and data present in the volume:

 - `/var/cells`: main working dir
 - `/var/cells/pydio.json`: main configuration file